qspitzer/MelodyLibrary/README.md

 # MelodyLibrary
-Arduino library to play notes on a buzzer.
+(Nonfunctional) Arduino library to play notes on a buzzer.

 **Currently only tested on Arduino Uno**